csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 This lesson describes some best practices for working on a collaborative project<sup>[1](#cp-fn1)</sup>.

-First, a generic workflow for contributing to a collaborative project:
+When working on a collaborative project, the following workflow is recommended:

 1. issue
 1. fork